Which is better grout or

 What is the difference between grout and caulk?

-Grout is a durable, water-resistant material used to fill the spaces between tiles, while caulk is a more flexible sealant used to fill gaps and joints.
+Grout is a durable, waterproof material used to fill the spaces between tiles, while caulk is a more flexible sealant used in areas with movement, such as around tubs, sinks, and windows.

 When should I use grout vs. caulk?

-Grout is best for areas that need to be waterproof, like bathrooms and kitchens, while caulk is better for areas that need to expand and contract, like around windows, doors, and fixtures.
+Grout is best for high-traffic, wet areas like bathrooms and kitchens, while caulk is better suited for areas with more movement.

 Connect with certified professionals in your area